 The curcumin and honey protocol

-Put the powder of 2 capsules of BCM-95 Curcumin along with 1 tsp of honey into a shot glass and stir it together.
+Put the powder of 2 capsules of Bio-available Curcumin Supplement along with 1 tsp of honey into a shot glass and stir it together.
 You can scoop that your portion with a spoon and then add a little warm (not hot) water to the shot glass to clean out the remainder and drink it so there is nothing wasted.

 - Take the curcumin and honey mixture at least 3 times per day.
 You can start this slowly and build yourself up to the ideal dosage.